Installation¶

 it is required.

-As our configuration file is written in .yaml
+As our configuration file is written in .yaml, PyYAML is

 required.